kasbench/globeco-execution-service/cursor-log.md

 **Request**: Update EXECUTION_SERVICE_API_DOCUMENTATION.md to reflect the change from securityId to ticker parameter in the GET /api/v1/executions endpoint
 **Action**: Updated the API documentation to reflect the breaking change where the filtering and sorting parameter changed from `securityId` to `ticker` for better user-friendliness.
 Updated all query parameter tables, examples, migration guide, and recommended migration steps to use ticker instead of securityId.
 Added ticker to valid sort fields list and included performance notes about the Caffeine caching integration.
 **Status**: Completed - API documentation now accurately reflects the ticker-based filtering implementation

+---

+**Request:** Create a deploy.sh script to deploy the Kubernetes artifacts in k8s.
+The script should first deploy postgresql-deployment.yaml, wait until the StatefulSet is ready to receive SQL requests, then deploy deployment.yaml and service.yaml.

+**Action:** Added k8s/deploy.sh with logic to apply postgresql-deployment.yaml, wait for the StatefulSet to have 1 ready replica, then apply deployment.yaml and service.yaml.

+---

+## Entry 12 - 2025-01-27
+**Request**: Is this application instrumented for OpenTelemetry?
+**Action**:
+- Searched for OpenTelemetry and Micrometer dependencies in build.gradle (none found)
+- Checked application.properties and test properties for OTEL/Micrometer configuration (none found)
+- Reviewed documentation (JAVA_OTEL_INSTRUMENTATION_GUIDE.md, OTEL_CONFIGURATION_GUIDE.md) which provides detailed instructions for OTEL instrumentation, but not evidence of it being applied
+- Confirmed that neither dependencies nor configuration for OpenTelemetry are present in the current codebase **Status**: Investigation complete - Application is **not currently instrumented** for OpenTelemetry, but documentation exists for how to do so